RobustART: Benchmarking Robustness on Architecture Design and Training Techniques: Experiments and Analyses

 $\blacktriangleright$ \textbf{Evaluation diversity}.
-The evaluation diversity plays an important role in evaluating robustness.
-For example, different noise types may yield different model robustness; for the same noise type, different adversarial attacks may yield different robustness (\eg, ViT > ResNet on AutoAttack, but ViT < ResNet on FGSM); even given the same adversarial attack, different perturbation budgets may still cause different results (\eg, for PGD-$\ell_{\infty}$ attack, DeiT > ResNeXt when $\epsilon$=0.5/255, while DeiT < ResNeXt when $\epsilon$=2.0/255).
-See Figure \ref{fig:supp-worstcase} to \ref{fig:supp-autoattack} in the supplementary materials for more results.
+The evaluation diversity plays an important role in evaluating robustness, and different evaluation noises may lead to different robustness evaluation results.
+For example, different noise types may yield different model robustness (\eg, Swin Transformer > ViT on natural noises, while Swin Transformer < ViT on adversarial noises); for the same noise type, different adversarial attacks may yield different robustness (\eg, ViT > ResNet on AutoAttack, but ViT < ResNet on FGSM); even given the same adversarial attack, different perturbation norms or budgets may still cause different results (\eg, for PGD-$\ell_{\infty}$ attack, DeiT > ResNeXt when $\epsilon$=0.5/255, while DeiT < ResNeXt when $\epsilon$=2.0/255; for EfficientNets under PGD attack, adversarial robustness increases with model size when the perturbation norm is $\ell_{1}$ and $\ell_{2}$, while decreases when the perturbation norm is $\ell_{\infty}$). \emph{See Figure \ref{fig:supp-worstcase} to \ref{fig:supp-cw} in the supplementary materials for more results.}